alfredbaudisch/alfredbaudisch.com/content/posts/2021-07-07-day-118-dachshund-dogs-eating-grass-in-brazil-ai-image.md

 type: "post"
 ---

 A different kind of daily.
-Spent some time tinkering with [AI image generators](https://colab.research.google.com/drive/1go6YwMFe5MX6XM9tv-cnQiSTU50N9EeT#scrollTo=ZdlpRFL8UAlW), and for today’s daily, I chose the image made with the prompt from the post title.
+Spent some time tinkering with [AI image generators](https://colab.research.google.com/drive/1go6YwMFe5MX6XM9tv-cnQiSTU50N9EeT#scrollTo=ZdlpRFL8UAlW), and for today's daily, I chose the image made with the prompt from the post title.

 ## Process